ndp-software/keyboard-event-to-string/README.md

 import { details } from 'keyboard-event-to-string'
 ```

-`details` can be used to get more details.
+`details` can be used to get more details on an event.
 This can be useful for
 validating keyboard shortcuts, e.g. for requiring a modifier and a normal key.
 It returns an object with this information: